 A wrongful death may happen to anyone.
 Common causes of wrongful death include medical mistakes during childbirth, car accidents, workplace accidents, assault, and slip and falls.

 Not all accidental deaths can become a wrongful death lawsuit.
-An attorney could be able to determine whether a claim should get opened.
+An attorney could be able to determine whether a claim should get opened, such as a lawsuit against a hospital.
 A seasoned lawyer might save you the aggravation of a frivolous case.

 - What Damages Can Be Recovered?